Vietnam.vn - Nền tảng quảng bá Việt Nam

 Third Point told Reuters it had only had "brief talks" with Neumann and Flow and had not made any financial commitments.

-WeWork also responded that it regularly receives offers like Neumann’s and is considering all of them to ensure they are in the best interests of the company.
-“We believe the actions we are taking — addressing our lease costs and restructuring our business — will ensure we are in the best position to deliver the company.
-Our goal is to be financially independent and sustainable for the long term,” the company said in a statement.
+WeWork also responded that it regularly receives offers like Neumann's and is considering all of them to ensure they are in the best interests of the company.
+"We believe the actions we are taking - addressing our lease costs and restructuring our business - will ensure we are in the best position to do so.
+Our goal is to be a company that is independent, financially strong and sustainable for the long term," the company said in a statement.

-WeWork's attorney said on February 5 that the company may be forced to take out a loan, as rent negotiations progressed more slowly than expected.
+WeWork's lawyer said on February 5 that the company may be forced to take out a loan, as negotiations over rent progressed more slowly than expected.

 Previously, in 2019, the most valuable startup in the US in the field of shared offices fell into chaos after its IPO plan failed.
 Two years later, the company went public through a merger with a special purpose acquisition company (SPAC).
 However, in the past year, this stock has lost 99% of its value, down to $0.30 per share.

-WeWork has been losing money on long-term leases as more people work remotely during the pandemic.
-So far, demand for office space has not recovered.
+WeWork has been losing money on long-term leases as more people work remotely since the pandemic began.
+Demand for office space has yet to recover.

-In November 2023, the company filed for bankruptcy protection in the United States.
-Just before the news broke, Neumann expressed confidence that with the right strategy and team, the restructuring would help WeWork "successfully turn things around."
+In November 2023, the company filed for bankruptcy protection in the US.
+Just before the news broke, Neumann expressed confidence that with the right strategy and team, the restructuring would help WeWork "successfully turn the tables."

 Ha Thu (according to Reuters)